ice4prince/Cmai/README.md

   --rf_data RF_DATA     the database folder for RoseTTAFold --fasta FASTA         The fasta file entering runEbed.
 When no sequence included in the input, the separate fasta
                         file of antigens is required --pre_dir PRE_DIR     the directory to save the preprocessed data.
+If not defiend, same with output directory.
   --npy_dir NPY_DIR     the npy folder if different with preprocess folder --cpu CPU             the maximum of cpus for antigen embedding.
 If not defined, use the value of paras/rf_para.txt --mem MEM             the maximum of memory in GB for antigen embedding.
 If not defined, use the value of